24 Things to Do in Dallas—The Ultimate Guide

 • Hours: Open daily, 11 AM to 10 PM (later on weekends)

-• Planning Tip: Rooftop tables fill up fast on Fridays and Saturdays.
+• Tip for Planning: Rooftop tables fill up fast on Fridays and Saturdays.
 Make a reservation if you’re arriving after 7 PM and consider rideshare to avoid the tight parking scene on Greenville Avenue.

 • Map It: HG Sply Co.
 Location